 Such arrogance on both sides is all the more striking when compared against the Buddha’s humility.
 So far as I know, the Buddha was unique among spiritual leaders in refusing to speculate on the origins of the universe.
 In the ‘Aggi-Vacchagotta Sutta’ (Majjhima Nikaya 72), for example, the Buddha refrains from answering metaphysical questions like, is the cosmos eternal or infinite?
 Are body and soul the same or different?
 Does an enlightened being exist after death or not?
 When pressed, the Buddha explains that any answer to these and other such questions would necessarily be speculative and result not in peaceful awakening but in confusion and suffering.

 The Buddha’s claim that all sentient beings experience suffering resonates loud and clear.
 One could spend a lifetime reading all that has been written on what the Buddha thought and taught, but for me it’s enough to see that stresses and anxieties arise from deluded attachments, and freedom from suffering lies in relinquishing all that I wrongly cherish.
 The very fact that body and mind, wealth and status, friends and relatives, etc. are all impermanent means they are beyond my control, not belonging to me, not my true ‘self’.
 But my ingrained habit is to cling to these things in the erroneous belief that they can insulate me from the vagaries of an uncertain world.
 Deluded clinging leads to unskillful action that perpetuates suffering.

 Old habits die hard.
 The Buddha’s cure for suffering – the Noble Eigtfold Path – doesn’t actually suppress or get rid of the primal urges (arousal, fear, aggression, hunger, etc.) that have resulted in each and every one of us being here right now.
-However, meditation does enable a more wholesome way of relating to these entirely natural energies by breaking down the culturally conditioned responses and deeply rooted attachments of a lifetime.
-The Buddha’s cure for suffering – the Noble Eigtfold Path – can still feel counterintuitive after almost a decade of practicing, but the benefits are tangible and doubts arise more often than not from misconceptions or misrepresentations of the suttas.
+However, by gradually breaking down the culturally conditioned responses and deeply rooted attachments of a lifetime the Buddha’s advice does enable a more wholesome way of relating to these entirely natural energies.